Skip to content

 Nothing in these Terms creates any partnership, joint venture, agency, fiduciary, or employment relationship between you and LiveArt.

 You agree to comply with all applicable export control and economic sanctions laws of the United States and other applicable jurisdictions.
-You represent that you are not located in, and will not access the Service from, any jurisdiction subject to comprehensive U.S. sanctions.
+You represent that you are not located in, and will not access the Service from, any jurisdiction subject to comprehensive sanctions under the laws of the United States, the European Union, the United Kingdom, or other applicable jurisdiction.

 LiveArt may provide notices to you by email to the address associated with your account, by posting on the Site, or by any other reasonable means.
 You may provide notices to LiveArt at: